 - 20mg or more of fentanyl

-If you’ve been charged with any of the above drug crimes in Polk County, MO, you need to speak with a knowledgeable lawyer as soon as possible.
-Give a drug crimes lawyer at Combs Waterkotte a call right away at (314) 900-HELP or reach out online to discuss the specifics of your case.
+Being charged with a drug crime in Polk County, MO can feel overwhelming, but you don’t have to face it alone.
+Call the knowledgeable attorneys at Combs Waterkotte right away at (314) 900-HELP or reach out online for a review of your case.

 Fighting Illegal Search and Seizure